AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/installation.rst

 worktree uses the same release without adding it to the application's Python environment.
 Commit both ``bin/dev`` and ``config/dev.toml``.

+If the project has ``.husky/pre-commit`` or ``.husky/pre-push``, the interactive installer offers to route their final project command through ``bin/run-with-dev-env-if-managed``.
+Accept this so hooks run against the current worktree's generated database and environment whenever that worktree has been started.
+Message-only hooks such as ``commit-msg`` and ``prepare-commit-msg`` are left unchanged.

 Post-install setup
 ------------------